How to Find Missing and Duplicate Elements

 ---|---|

-Today we will discuss a seemingly simple yet very clever problem: finding the missing and duplicate elements.
-A similar problem was discussed in a previous article Common Bit Manipulations, but the techniques used this time differ from the last.
+Today, let's discuss a seemingly simple yet ingenious problem: finding the missing and duplicate elements.
+A similar problem was covered in a previous article Common Bit Manipulations, but the techniques used in this case are different.

-This is LeetCode Problem 645, "Set Mismatch" 错误的集合.
-Let me describe the problem:
+This is LeetCode problem 645 "Set Mismatch", and I'll describe the problem:

 Given an array nums